 1979 in particular saw the rise of the philosophies that would dominate the early 21st Century.
 In Iran the Shah was overthrown and replaced by Ayatollah Khomeini and a hardline politico-theocracy established.
 China through Deng abandoned Maoist principles and began the embrace of capitalism and Russia invaded Afghanistan putting in motion events that would eventually lead to 9-11 and alter the direction of the 21st Century.
 In Britain, Margaret Thatcher was elected and changed the political landscape forever.
 In 1979 in Derry a boy failed the 11-plus.

 1979 was the threshold onto the laboratory of our modern age.
-This website is host to the 1979 Project: the creation of an online textual research ‘laboratory’ for the work of editor and curator Gregory McCartney.
+This website originally was host to the 1979 Project: the creation of an online textual research ‘laboratory’ for the work of editor and curator Gregory McCartney.
 It featured essays (Tales) and shorter considerations (Notions) discussing relevant subjects and interesting tangential topics from poetry/art worlds and beyond.
 We have added Abridged Ecologies which will feature Gregory McCartney and Susanna Galbraith.
 See the Ecologies page for information